 Key Findings

 - The 3-year median percent increase is based on submitted WAC increase data.
+The dataset is subject to reporting.

-- The dataset is subject to reporting.
-The dataset includes only complete reports submitted by manufacturers for WAC increases that were made in Q1 through Q3 2022, not including reports that do not meet the specified minimum thresholds for reporting.
+- The dataset includes only complete reports submitted by manufacturers for WAC increases made in 2024 and does not include reports that do not meet the specified minimum thresholds for reporting.

 Additional Information